hyunjineeey/gallery/README.md

 ## Bootstrap

-This is simple photo gallery using bootstrap 3.3.5
+This is simple image gallery using bootstrap 3.3.5

 ## Responsive Web